SatNav – OS: SJ93757793, Postcode: SK10 5PS

-It was sold later to John Brown an ex-policeman from Ingersley Road in the early 50s who amongst other things repaired Bugaties in it.
-John sold it next to Mr Les Bloor for a workshop.
+It was sold later to John Brown an ex-policeman from Ingersley Road in the early 1950`s who repaired cars there, the occasional Bugatti being his favourite.
+It was then sold to Mr Les Bloor for a workshop.

-Mr Brian Webb bought it from Les Bloor in the 1990`s.
+Mr Brian Webb bought it in the 1990`s.
 He repaired cars in it and later converted it to a wrought iron workshop before retiring to his narrow boat.
 He sold the building on to Nigel and Camilla Faulkner.

 They bought it as a commercial investment unit and turned it into a Stained Glass workshop which they ran for a few years.
 It then went through a further change to residential and they re-designed the interior as a living space with a view to selling the property,

-There were also access issues, a house with no grounds and only the car-park to look out on, it was on the market for a considerable time.
+There were also access issues, a house with no grounds and only the car-park to look out on.
+Consequently it was on the market for a considerable time.

-Eventually, it was purchased by a local builder, Rob Ost who gutted the interior, re-built and offered it for letting.
+Eventually, it was purchased by a local builder Rob Ost who gutted the interior, re-built that and offered it for letting.

 If anyone can fill in the gaps please contact Linda Bester